hokacci/timestamp/README.md

 This script can be implemented with bash, sed, awk, time commands.
 However, shell script can be easily complicated by use of PIPEs and temporary texts.
-Perl script is also known to be easily complicated.
+Perl script, too, is known to be easily complicated.
 But better than shell script.
-They say Perl is good for text processing and this tools is for text processing.
+They say Perl is good for text processing, and this tools is a text processing.
 So, I think Perl is the best language to implement this tool.

 ## LICENSE